Custom Alert Details

 Set Trigger Notification Settings

-For Pattern Match Alerts, an alert triggers every time the event occurs on a rolling basis by default.
-If you choose Custom Match Settings, you can specify how many times an event must occur within a given time frame before it can trigger an alert.
+For Log Pattern Detection Rules, a detection triggers every time the event occurs on a rolling basis by default.
+If you choose Custom Match Settings, you can specify how many times an event must occur within a given time frame before it can trigger a detection.

-For example, if the pattern match threshold is 100 times in the throttle window of 60 minutes, 100 alerts must occur within the next hour before you receive the first alert.
-The alert is triggered when our alert counter reaches this limit.
+For example, if the pattern match threshold is 100 times in the throttle window of 60 minutes, 100 matches must occur within the next hour before you receive the first detection.
+The detection is triggered when our match counter reaches this limit.
 However, note that it does not trigger again if the pattern is continually matched above the threshold: the counter must drop again below the limit, and then again over the threshold to be re-triggered.

-For Change Detection alerts, new queries require that you specify a calculation to use, and a key to apply the calculation.
-Any changes of the key based off of the calculation will trigger an alert.
+For Log Change Detection Rules, new queries require that you specify a calculation to use, and a key to apply the calculation.
+Any changes of the key based off of the calculation will trigger a detection.

 Define Notification Methods

-For Change Detection and Inactivity Detection alerts, define one or more communication methods.
+For Log Change Detection and Log Inactivity Detection rules, define one or more communication methods.
 You can choose PagerDuty, Slack, Webhook, and email.

 Select existing recipients or create new ones and provide the appropriate details for the communication method.